 John Hill is an associate in the Litigation Department.
-He has experience in a range of civil and appellate litigation matters, including complex commercial disputes, lawsuits against financial institutions, and sports and entertainment matters.
+He has experience litigating at the trial and appellate levels, including complex commercial disputes, lawsuits against financial institutions, election-related cases, and sports and entertainment matters.

 At Hangley Aronchick, John was a key team member in the firm’s historic defense of Pennsylvania’s Secretary of State and various Pennsylvania counties from challenges to the Commonwealth’s election laws during the 2020 primary and general elections.
 Hangley Aronchick’s pre- and post-election victories, notably in defense of no-excuse mail-in voting and the administration of the presidential election, were often won on an expedited basis in litigations spanning each of Pennsylvania’s federal courts as well as the Pennsylvania Commonwealth Court, the Pennsylvania Supreme Court, and the United States Supreme Court.